algolia/algoliasearch-client-go/website/docs/api-clients/introduction.md

 # Introduction

-This section hosts informations about the [API clients automation](https://github.com/algolia/api-clients-automation) repository.
-For informations regarding the clients usage, see [the clients page](/docs/api-clients/introduction).
+This section hosts informations about the [usage of the API clients](https://github.com/algolia/api-clients-automation).
+For informations regarding the automation and how to contribute, see [the automation page](/docs/automation/introduction).

 ## Repositories